 Christ’s Gift Academy is a response to God’s heart and his Word which proclaims that true religion is to “look after orphans and widows in their distress.”
 (James 1:27)

 Don and Nancy formed a committee of local Kenyans from the community.
 This committee organized everything and started the school in a church called Chrisco.
-The school started with about 20 children in Nursery and Pre-Primary (Pre-School and Kindergarten) and offered a Christian education with at no cost.
+The school started with about 20 children in Nursery and Pre-Primary (Pre-School and Kindergarten) and offered a Christian education at no cost.
 Most of the children were around 6-7 years old.
 After the first two years of Early Childhood Education, the CGA committee had to decide what to do with these children who were ready to begin primary school.
 The founders spent a lot of time praying and asking God for direction.
 It was decided there was a need to start a full primary school to give these children, and others, the opportunity for an education.

 Judi Ewing (now Judi Cochran) came to Kenya as a missionary in 1999 and started preparing to open the primary school.
 Because Chrisco Church was small, they had to look for a larger building.
 CGA moved from Chrisco Church to the Baptist Church in 2000 and started the primary school with grades 1 and 2.
 Peter Ollimo was the first Principal of CGA.